percona/psmysql-docs/docs/security/using-keyring-plugin.md

 `secret_mount_point_version` is implicitly considered `AUTO` and the information is probed and the secrets engine version is determined to `1`.

-## Upgrading from Vault Secrets Engine Version 1 to Version 2
+## Upgrade from Vault Secrets Engine Version 1 to Version 2

 You can upgrade from the Vault Secrets Engine Version 1 to Version 2.
 Use either of the following methods: